Destanee Aiava: 2018: Third ITF title

 Aiava was awarded a wildcard into the Brisbane International where she lost in the first round to another wildcard entry, Ajla Tomljanović.

-Aiava also was handed a wildcard for the Australian Open, where she was defeated in the first round by world No. 1 and top seed, Simona Halep.
-Aiava had two set points in the first set, before going off-court to receive a medical time out.
+Aiava also was handed a wildcard for the Australian Open, where she was defeated in the first round by the world No. 1 and top seed, Simona Halep.
+Aiava had two set points in the first set, before going off-court to receive a medical timeout.
 She subsequently lost the match in straight sets.
 Aiava reached the quarterfinals of the Burnie International and Zhuhai Open, before reaching the final of the Clay Court International.
-In April, she won the title at the Osaka event; her third on the ITF Circuit and first title outside Australia.
+In April, she won the title at the Osaka event, her third on the ITF Circuit and first title outside Australia.

-In May, she lost in the first round of French Open qualifying.
+In May she lost in the first round of French Open qualifying.

 2019–2022

-Aiava began the season at the Brisbane International where she qualified for the main draw with victories over Vania King, Mandy Minella and Christina McHale.
+Aiava began the season at the Brisbane International, where she qualified for the main draw with victories over Vania King, Mandy Minella and Christina McHale.
 She then defeated Kristina Mladenovic in the first round, before falling to second seed Naomi Osaka.

 Aiava received her third Australian Open wildcard entry, losing to 17th seed Madison Keys.

 She then won the Clay Court International title on March 24 by defeating world No. 289, Risa Ozaki.

 Canberra – 24 March 2019: Destanee Aiava (right) after winning the Clay Court International final against Risa Ozaki.

-In January 2022, Aiava lost in the first round of the Australian Open qualifying.
+In January 2022, Aiava lost in the first round of Australian Open qualifying.

 2024: US Open debut

-Ranked No. 180, she qualified for the main draw of the 2024 US Open making her debut at this major with wins over Gergana Topalova, fourth seed Mai Hontama and Ana Konjuh.
+Ranked No. 180, she qualified for the main draw of the 2024 US Open, making her debut at this major with wins over Gergana Topalova, fourth seed Mai Hontama and Ana Konjuh.
 She lost in the first round to fourth seed Elena Rybakina.

 2025: First major match win

 Aiava defeated Eva Lys in the final qualifying round at the Australian Open to make it into the main draw.
 She then claimed her first Grand Slam tournament win by defeating Greet Minnen in a match which went to a deciding set tiebreak.
-Aiava lost in the second round to 10th seed Danielle Collins in another three set match.
+Aiava lost in the second round to 10th seed Danielle Collins in another three-set match.

 She was given a wildcard into the main draw at the French Open, but lost to Dayana Yastremska in the first round.
 Aiava qualified for the US Open, but once again lost in the first round, this time to seventh seed Jasmine Paolini.

+2026: Retirement U-turn, Nationality change to New Zealand

+In 2026, Aiava lost her first-round women's doubles match, and failed to qualify for the singles draw.
+She announced in February that she planned to retire at the end of the season, criticising the sport's sexism, racism, and homophobia.

+In March, Aiava meant that she had reversed her decision to retire and would continue playing beyond 2026.
+She announced in June 2026 that she had changed her sporting nationality to New Zealand.